iote/ngsolid-mono/iote/ui-workflows/README.md

-# IoTe UI Workflows
+# @iote/ui-workflows

-Library which contains a common set of UI components that contain UI workflows such as confirmation, ...
+Modals and re-usable UI workflows such as confirmation procedures etc.